ternaustralia/geonadir-upload-cli/README.md

 ```
 geonadir-upload -i test1 testimage -i test2 C:\tmp\testimage -p -m sample_metadata.json
 ```
+The metadata specified in the json file will override the global settings, e.g. is_private.
 The final name of the dataset will be the dataset name specified by user plus the uploading timestamp, e.g., **test1 - 20230825115634**

 ## sample metadata json